 This week in Audicus blogs, find out about the latest news when it comes to topics in hearing health!
 The new year has brought many discoveries in terms of hearing loss prevention and the benefits of new hearing aids.
-Current developments in hearing health news include:
+Current developments in hearing loss research include:

 Hearing Loss and Iron Deficiency Anemia